 And how many of us had grandmothers with cheesy souvenir pillows from places she had visited?
 Well, the national parks are even selling reproductions of those!
 Here’s my own Yellowstone pillow in brown felt with classic yellow chain stitching.
 I’ve also seen similiar products at Rocky Mountain National Park, Yosemite, the Grand Canyon, and other western parks

 Stephan – Palm Springs

 Thanks, Stephen.
-I agree that Camp Steve is a very fun website indeed.
+I agree that Steve’s website is very fun website indeed.
 And I LOVE the Estes Park poster.
 Gosh, don’t even get me started on my desire for a vintage canned ham trailer to restore….that’s another blog altogether!